CSB5/driver_evaluation/README.md

 3)Run our evaluation script

-You may run the script <result_evaluation.pl> as below,
+You may run the script <driver_evaluation.pl> as below,

 	perl path_to/driver_evaluation/driver_evaluation.pl --config driver_evaluation.cfg